 What is the Disadvantage of Using Abra

-Abra is a simple cryptocurrency wallet and exchange that will let you keep 28 cryptocurrencies and 50 fiat currencies.
+Above all, Abra is a simple cryptocurrency wallet and exchange that will let you keep 200 cryptocurrencies and 50 fiat currencies.
 If you’re not into signing up to cryptocurrency trading platforms, this app will help you do simplified trading.
-Please bear in mind that you can only withdraw bitcoin, bitcoin cash, or litecoin.
-For the remaining 25 cryptocurrencies, you will need to exchange it to either of the three or to another fiat.
+Please bear in mind that Abra is non-custodial – they don’t really have access to your funds.

 - List of Cryptocurrency Exchanges in the Philippines

 - Cryptocurrency Wallets

 - List of Philippine Blockchain Events